BRYN4444/HitmanRoulette/README.md

 * **Other Fixes:**
   * The boxes containing the generated Starting and Exit Locations could stretch if enabled after already using the Roulette with the Force Start/Exit set to Off.
   * Changed the wording for the "No Pacifications" Extra Objective from 'no poisoning' to 'no sedating' to better reflect that emetic poisoning is fine.

----

-**September 27, 2021**
-* **HITMAN:**
-  * **A Gilded Cage:**
-    * **"Car in the Garage" Exit:** Renamed to "Consulate Car" to better reflect the location.
-    * **Contracts Mode Targets:** 175 more added.
-Updated the images of the existing ones with their HITMAN III versions.
-    * **Photo Objectives:** 9 added.
-* **Other Fixes:**
-  * Some Roulette Settings were displaying incorrect selections when refreshing/reloading (not hard refreshing/reloading) the page.
-  * Added slightly more text under the "Compatibility & Issues" section of the "About & Help" page.
-Clarifying elimination possibilities for later sequels and how Contracts Mode may generate challenging Roulettes.
-  * Fixed spelling mistakes throughout Contracts Mode Target Intel for every mission.
-Also, replaced every mention of "washroom" with "bathroom" for consistency.